 Laura Markham from Ahaparenting.com explains, “maintaining a 5 [positive interactions] to 1 [negative interaction] ratio is effective insurance to stay connected in every relationship, including between parents and teens.”

-Connecting positively, even in small ways, will help our teenagers avoid situations requiring an escape plan.
+Connecting positively, even in small ways, helps teenagers avoid situations requiring an escape plan.
 But if they do find themselves in need of the plan, reconnecting after the dust has settled is equally important.

-Have you set up a family system to give your children a way out, no matter what?
+Have you set up a family system to give your teenagers a way out, no matter what?